 PayPal Holdings, Inc., commonly known as PayPal, is a leading player in the digital payments industry, headquartered in the United States.
 Founded in 1998, the company has revolutionised online transactions, providing a secure platform for individuals and businesses to send and receive money globally.
 With a strong presence in North America, Europe, and Asia, PayPal has established itself as a trusted name in e-commerce.
 The company offers a range of core services, including online payment processing, mobile payments, and peer-to-peer money transfers, distinguished by its user-friendly interface and robust security features.
-Notable achievements include its acquisition of Braintree and Venmo, further solidifying its market position.
-As a pioneer in digital finance, PayPal continues to innovate, making it a preferred choice for millions of users worldwide.
+Notable milestones include its acquisition of Braintree and Venmo, further solidifying its market position.
+PayPal's commitment to innovation and customer satisfaction has earned it a reputation as a pioneer in the fintech sector, making it an essential tool for millions of users worldwide.

 How does Paypal's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.